divs769/maximo-automation/README.md

 * JDK 8
 * Gradle 3.3

-### To import into STS:

-* Go to import
-* Select Gradle (STS)
-* Click browse and select the project root folder
-* Click build model
-* Tick the file that appears
-* Press finish

 ### To import into Intellij

 * Got to File / Open
 * Find the gradle file
 * Choose open as project

-### To run the service in STS:

-Right click the application (found the in the src/main folder) and select run as -> Springboot application

 ### To run the service in Intellij: